se7enxweb/exponential/doc/features/4.7/cluster_events.md

 # Cluster events #

-Cluster events consist in a new feature allowing to interact with eZ Publish cluster system.
+Cluster events consist in a new feature allowing to interact with Exponential cluster system.

-Depending on the action made by eZ Publish cluster, an event is trigerred via `ezpEvent` class.
+Depending on the action made by Exponential cluster, an event is trigerred via `ezpEvent` class.
 It allows a dedicated listener object to store metadata in cache engines for example (like **APC** or **Memcached**) and thus save database queries (and increase performance and scalability).
 These events would eventually also allow to push media files directly to a CDN (Akamai, Amazon S3...).